Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue

 To Assemble

-• Smear the caramel evenly over the top of the cake.
+• Smear half of the caramel evenly over the top of the cake (reserve remaining caramel for serving).
 Let the caramel set for 5 minutes.
 Scoop the meringue over the top and use a torch to char the meringue using a circular motion, focusing on the peaks.

 • Thank you so much for making Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue — I hope you love them!